 Although the side plank with rotation is a plank exercise, it holds the element of both dynamic and static exercises.

-Side plank with rotation is more challenging than classic side plank and requires pre-existing strength and stability to perform it with proper form.
+Side plank with rotation is more challenging than classic side plank.
+It requires strength and stability to perform with proper form.

-How to Do the Side Plank with Rotation:
+To Perform the Side Plank with Rotation

-- Don’t drop your head.
+Don’t drop your head.
 Keep your head in line with your body at all times.